Will paper copies of dissertations be available through the Columbia University Libraries?

 After passing the defense, you will access the Deposit Gateway on the GSAS web site.
 From there you will be able to complete the required Survey of Earned Doctorates, pay your deposit fee, and access the upload system for the dissertation itself.

-We will still require an Approval Card for your file, signed by your sponsor and your department chair or program director, which lets us know that you have made all required revisions to your dissertation.
+We require an Approval Card for your file, signed by your sponsor and your department chair or program director, which lets us know that you have made all required revisions to your dissertation.
 As is already the case for students who have left New York, these cards can be sent to us directly by your department or program office.

 Whom should I contact if the deposit fee has been charged to my credit card more than once?